 If your life insurance has been written in trust the proceeds of the policy will be paid directly to the beneficiaries.
 In these circumstances, the process can take just a few days.

 However, if a life insurance policy isn't written in trust, the proceeds will be counted as part of your estate.
-As a result, they will have to go through a legal process known as probate.
-This is much more time consuming and usually takes around six months.
+As a result, they will have to go through a legal process known as probate or letters of administration dependent upon whether you have a will.
+This is much more time consuming and usually takes between 9 and 12 months.

 This depends on the type of life insurance you have.
-If you have level term life insurance, if you die the payout will be the same regardless of when the claim is made during the policy term.
+Should you have level term life insurance, the payout will be the same regardless of when the claim is made during the policy term.